Welcome Huffington Post readers!

 It may come as a shock to those who follow me on Facebook that I was a reluctant convert to the social media.
 Although I now consider the time I spend monitoring my page and personally responding to comments to be well worth the effort, there was a time when I was conflicted as to whether or not I should join.
 I am a rather private person by nature, and that, combined with my belief that the No Kill movement should first and foremost be a movement of ideals and not of personalities all added to my reluctance.
 But the more I researched the issue, the more I understood the value of having such a wide-reaching, democratic tool to not only educate people about the No Kill movement, but to personally respond to many of the myths and misperceptions that exist about the movement, too.
 What I didn’t anticipate was the window it would give me into how I am often misperceived, as well.

-It has become a pattern that whenever I post a blog about PETA’s killing, or how the ASPCA or the Humane Society of the United States have betrayed the cause they theoretically exist to promote, individuals uninformed about the No Kill movement or my history within it will respond to what is often shocking news about groups they have historically admired by questioning my motives and my allegiances.
+It has become a pattern that whenever I post a blog or article about PETA’s killing, or how the ASPCA or the Humane Society of the United States have betrayed the cause they theoretically exist to promote, individuals uninformed about the No Kill movement or my history within it will respond to what is often shocking news about groups they have historically admired by questioning my motives and my allegiances.
 Often, these accusations are no doubt the result of a brief internet search of my name, searches that turn up fabrications about who I am, what I am trying to accomplish, and whose interests I really represent.
-I have been associated with industries and interest groups that harm animals, such as the meat industry and the Center for Consumer Freedom.
+I have been falsely associated with industries and interest groups that harm animals, such as the meat industry and the Center for Consumer Freedom.
 I have been accused of being in league with breeders, such as the American Kennel Club.
 Self-identified animal “activists” have responded to my reports about PETA killing animals, or condemning HSUS’ sordid role in the Michael Vick case, by accusing me of trying to destroy the animal rights movement or not caring about animals beyond cats and dogs.
 To my bewilderment, I have even been accused of hating rabbits and deaf animals.
-I am grateful to have the opportunity through the social media to set the record straight.
+I am grateful to have the opportunity through social media to set the record straight.
 For in every way except the truth, those who oppose No Kill have a competitive advantage.

 The organizations I criticize are large.
 They are powerful and well-known to many people.
 Their public image, often so at odds with the practices in which they engage behind closed doors, such as PETA’s deliberate poisoning of thousands of animals every year or the ASPCA and HSUS’ efforts to derail progressive shelter reform legislation in states across the country, shields them from accountability.
 The No Kill movement is relatively new, the traditional sheltering establishment and the national organizations that provide them political cover are just that: established.
 They are old organizations with pedigreed names and reputations while the No Kill movement and my organization, the No Kill Advocacy Center are, by comparison, relatively young.
 Basic human nature tends to jealously guard the familiar and the status quo, and so when it comes to winning the battle of the first impression, I face an uphill battle.
 People, upon first encountering news regarding the true nature of our nation’s animal protection organizations, are inclined to assign the groups I criticize the benefit of the doubt, and me, the burden of it.